usowmyas/lightsapi/README.md

 docker run -p 8181:80 lightsapi

-OR can directly can run using cmd without having to build   : docker run -p 8080:80 usowmyas/lightsapi:ver0.0.0
+OR can directly run using cmd without having to build   : docker run -p 8080:80 usowmyas/lightsapi:ver0.0.0